Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from inconsistent response timing during login attempts.
+The vulnerability stems from inconsistent response timing during the login process.
 When a valid username is provided, the system performs password hashing, while no hashing occurs for invalid usernames, creating an observable timing difference.
-The vulnerability has been assigned a CVSS v3.1 score of 5.9 (Medium) with the vector string CVSS:3.1/AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:N/A:H, indicating network accessibility with high attack complexity (Mautic Advisory).
+This timing discrepancy is classified as CWE-204 (Observable Response Discrepancy).
+The vulnerability has been assigned a CVSS v3.1 score of 5.9 (Medium) with the vector string CVSS:3.1/AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:N/A:H (Mautic Advisory).

-The vulnerability enables attackers to enumerate valid user accounts by measuring login response times.
-Once valid usernames are identified, attackers could potentially launch targeted brute force attacks against these accounts (Mautic Advisory).
+An attacker can exploit this vulnerability to enumerate valid usernames by measuring the response times of login attempts.
+Once valid usernames are identified, the attacker could potentially conduct targeted brute force attacks against these accounts (Mautic Advisory).

 Source: This report was generated using AI